telerik/xamarin-forms-docs/controls/calendar/scheduling/views/calendar-custom-recurrence-view.md

 CustomRecurrenceView is a view for choosing custom recurring intervals of an appointment.

-## Visual Structure of Custom Recurrence View
+## Custom Recurrence View

 ![Scheduling UI Custom Recurrence View](images/calendar-custom-recurrence-view.png)

 ## Control Template

-The control template for the **CustomRecurrenceView** can be found at the [following location in our SDKBrowser Application](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/CustomRecurrenceView.xaml).
+> The control template for the **CustomRecurrenceView** can be found at the [following location in our SDKBrowser Application](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/CustomRecurrenceView.xaml).

-## Partial Customization Options
+## Customization Properties

 In addition, to avoid editing the whole control template, there are additional properties which you can use to customize the look of the **CustomRecurrenceView**: